ZPP-MURMURAS/ZPP_Murmuras/docs/TERMINOLOGY.md

 Henceforth, **llama-ds-w** refers solely to one_input_multiple_outputs_wrequest, while **llama-ds-wth** refers solely to one_input_multiple_outputs_wthrequest.

-#### BERT data sets
+#### BERT datasets
-We are using two types of data sets for bert models:
+We are using two types of datasets for bert models:

     1. json
     2. plain text

-BERT data sets are named as follows:
+BERT datasets are named as follows:

     **bert-{selection / extraction}-ds.{json / pl}**